seanrcollings/arc/docs/docs/usage/parameters/sources.md

 !!! note "Type Conversion"
     All input sources, except for default value, will still pass through the type conversion systems that *arc* provides.
+If the value you return for something is already the correct type, it will be passed over.

 ### Command Line
 When an *arc* command is executed it will check `#!python sys.argv` for input.
 However, you can actually provide explcit input as the first argument to call: